abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

     ``next_node_index`` is the ``int64`` index of the node following immediately the node represented by the ``int64`` index ``current_node``.

-    Before we present the basic ideas of our model, we need to understand the difference between ``NodeIndex`` node identifiers and ``int64`` indices representing nodes in solutions.
+    Before we present the main decision variables of our model, we need to understand the difference between ``NodeIndex`` node identifiers and ``int64`` indices representing nodes in solutions.